wristcry/MissilePlugins.DeathDrop/README.md

 - DeathDrop/DeathDrop/bin/Release/DeathDrop.dll - compiled version, use this if u wanna use it on ur server

 ### by the way
-- <Module> was removed from VS project
+- -Module- was removed from VS project
 - reversed.cs is not even needed here(just forgot to remove it lol)
 - Command.cs is not reversed, but u can reverse it by urself :)